Supinism/Supinism/README.md

 ### Key Features of the Supine Toolbox:

 - **Touching Fish**: Touching Fish is spending your doing nothing but looks like doing something during the work.
-It's the best way to kill time during 996.
+It's the best way to kill time when you dont wanna work but you have to work.
 - **Relaxation Techniques**: Learn various methods to unwind and relax.
 - **Time Management Tips**: Discover how to make the most of your time without feeling rushed.
 - **Productivity Redefined**: Shift your mindset to understand that less can be more.